 There is, of course, merit in saying the words, “I love you”.
 Few other words have such a life-altering impact as these.
 But the sinews of love, the binding strength of love, is in deeds, not words.
 This is why, before and beyond anything we utter, our deeds go forth in the world, and why I know that I, myself, am able to love—because my parent’s deeds live on in me.

 My parents love for me, and my sister and brother, did not spring from their religious beliefs, was not contingent on church affiliation, not derived from “Thou Shalt Not” imperatives.
-They could have left their church (they did), changed religions, or become non-believers and their nurturance, protection and care for their children would have remain unaltered.
+They could have left their church (they did), changed religions, or become non-believers and their nurturance, protection, and care for their children would have remained unaltered.
 Their commitment to our welfare was deeper than religion, more primal than creed.

 We do not choose our children.
 They are born to us, miraculously, and we are entrusted with their care.
 Our face-to-face encounters with our children are asymmetrical; our children are completely vulnerable to our response, completely dependent on our care.
 They expose us to the mystery of life, and their helplessness alerts us to the ever presence of harm, injury, death.
-Their life depends on our simple, daily acts of feeding, giving and care.
+Their life depends on our simple, daily acts of feeding, giving, and care.
 We love our children, not for what they can do, or what they provide, but because of who they are, their irreducible uniqueness; specific beings who are bound to us, who have a moral claim on our being.

 This moral claim entails love.
 If our “care” for children is merely functional, simply dispensing nutrients, offering basic shelter, and providing the bare essentials necessary for survival—“care” without love—our offspring wither and die.1 Every culture, in every historical epoch, shares these human truths.
 Our love for our children, and the attendant acts of care, are hardwired.
 And this must be so, if our species is to survive.

 The ethical circle of regard encompasses more than our children.
-We are a social species and our individual and collective survival depends on our communal acts of care, cooperation and sharing.
+We are a social species and our individual and collective survival depends on our communal acts of care, cooperation, and sharing.
 This, too, is hardwired, from the specific brain neurons dedicated to human facial recognition, to neonates’ innate ability to imitate others, to toddlers’ preverbal appreciation of fairness in exchanges, to young children’s spontaneous acts of compassion toward someone in distress.

 Ethics does not appear only when creeds are uttered.
 Morality is not confined to those who profess certain beliefs.
 We are beholden to others, dependent on one another throughout our lives.
 We are, fundamentally, ethical beings.
 Our daily, in-this-moment journey is a moral one, and every action a decision about how to comport ourselves in the face of ethical demands engendered by being with others.